These are the Best Game Controllers for Android in 2021

 For everything that’s not a console, SteelSeries is usually among the top tier of controller makers, and we can sure see why.
 Unrivaled compatibility and excellent build quality are just some of the reasons SteelSeries controllers are so great, especially for smartphones.

 The SteelSeries Stratus Duo is a top competitor that often shows up in a lot of recommendation lists.
-There’s several reasons for that — excellent battery life, support for both Bluetooth and 2.4 GHz wireless (although we’re more interested in Bluetooth here), and more.
+There are several reasons for that — excellent battery life, support for both Bluetooth and 2.4 GHz wireless (although we’re more interested in Bluetooth here), and more.
 It’s a fine controller that gets the essentials right, which is why it makes our list of the best controllers for Android.

 Runner-Up: Razer Raiju Mobile